slint-ui/slint/docs/tutorial/src/polishing_the_tile.md

 # Polishing the Tile

 Next, let's add a curtain like cover that opens up when clicking.
-We achieve this by declaring two rectangles below the <code class="hljs-built_in">Image</code>, so that they are drawn afterwards and thus on top of the image.
+We achieve this by declaring two rectangles below the <span class="hljs-built_in">Image</span>, so that they are drawn afterwards and thus on top of the image.
-The <code class="hljs-built_in">TouchArea</code> element declares a transparent rectangular region that allows reacting to user input such as a mouse click or tap.
+The <span class="hljs-built_in">TouchArea</span> element declares a transparent rectangular region that allows reacting to user input such as a mouse click or tap.
 We use that to forward a callback to the <em>MainWindow</em>
 that the tile was clicked on.
 In the <em>MainWindow</em> we react by flipping a custom <em>open_curtain</em> property.
 That in turn is used in property bindings for the animated width and x properties.
 Let's look at the two states a bit